jigish/slate/README.md

 * Move/Resize the window any which way: "move topLeftX;topLeftY sizeX;sizeY screen"

-    This is the granddaddy of all the operations.
-The rest of the operations are all wrapped versions of move.

         topLeftX = top left x coordinate of the window's desired position (can be an expression) topLeftY = top left y coordinate of the window's desired position (can be an expression) sizeX = width of the window's desired position (can be an expression)